nindate/openstack/juno/aio/README.md

     - Install MySQL database and secure the mysql installation
     - Install RabbitMQ messaging server and create guest user (which will be used by openstack services)

-Once the script has run successfully, restart the server using init 6

 1-juno-aio-install-keystone.sh